protosphinx/in/The IndicAcceleration Manifesto.md

 ![in/acc Logo](./complete.jpg)

 ## Preamble

+We live in a time of extraordinary potential.
+Technology, when harnessed effectively, can radically transform societies and uplift the quality of life for billions.
+For India, with its unique blend of cultural diversity, rich heritage, and untapped human potential, the advent of digital transformation holds remarkable promise.

+"Indic Acceleration" represents our commitment to employ the profound power of technology for accelerating India's progress, thereby elevating our society to new heights.
+It is not only imperative to aim to capitalize the potential inherent in current times, but also to do it in a manner that is not a mindless copy of playbook of existing models.
+The insights from the past experiences and civilization learnings are to be treated as well as the new ideas incorporated towards progress and growth in real sense.

+Our aim is to utilize advancements in artificial intelligence, machine learning, blockchain, big data, and other tech innovations to speed up India's socio-economic growth, reduce corruption, streamline the judicial system, and encourage overall development.

 **To degrow or to accelerate?**

 The dichotomy of degrowth vs. accelerationism might be a forced one.